-There is a shuttle service that you can use to travel between the five clubs and enjoy the beaches, facilities and activities they offer.
+There is a shuttle service that you can use to travel between the four clubs and enjoy the beaches, facilities and activities they offer.
 It's free, convenient and operates throughout the day and evening.
 Timetables are posted in the motor lobby.
 No Saturday service.

 There is a limited shuttle service during the day until 6:30 p.m.
 There is a charge per person and you can check departure times at the Front Desk.